 A number of non-trauma-focused treatments were also determined to have insufficient evidence because of either having only one or two RCTs on the specific treatment or having a relatively small number of total participants across all RCTs.
 As was the case with NET and BEP, SIT and IPT, which were given Strong for recommendations in the 2017 VA/DoD PTSD CPG, were determined to have insufficient evidence in this guideline.
 As reported in Jericho et al. (2022) and Mavranezouli et al. (2020), two RCTs of SIT included the critical outcome of clinician-reported PTSD.(88, 109) In one, SIT was superior to waitlist (Foa et al. [1999]), and in the other it was inferior to NET (Hensel-Dittman et al. [2011]).
-As reported in Jericho (2022), there is only one study of IPT that included the critical outcome of clinician-reported PTSD (Markowitz et al., 2015).
-In that three arm study, IPT was noninferior to PE, but not superior to relaxation therapy.
-Additionally, as reported in Jericho et al. (2022) and Mavranezouli et al. (2020), there were no studies of standalone STAIR; single studies of Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Thought Field Therapy, and Emotional Freedom Techniques; and no studies of psychodynamic psychotherapy.
+No studies of IPT included the critical outcome of clinician-reported PTSD.
+Additionally, as reported in Jericho et al. (2022) and Mavranezouli et al. (2020), no studies of standalone STAIR; single studies of Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Thought Field Therapy, and Emotional Freedom Techniques; and no studies of psychodynamic psychotherapy.
 (88, 109) No new studies of Seeking Safety were identified, but an SR included in the 2017 VA/DoD PTSD CPG, Roberts et al. (2015), found that Seeking Safety was not more effective than TAU for reducing PTSD symptoms in patients with PTSD and SUD.(112)